chanakya-vc/wwwhome/content/research/quantitative_micro/index.md

 # Summary.
 An optional shortened abstract.
-summary: Developed new quantitative and physics-informed techniques for secondary electron imaging in particle beam microscopy, enhancing material analysis and segmentation processes.
-These methods were applied to improve semiconductor device characterization and metrology.(*Manuscript in preparation* ).<span style="color:blue">Read more...</span>
+summary:  (___Manuscript in preparation___) Developed new quantitative and physics-informed techniques for secondary electron imaging in particle beam microscopy, enhancing material analysis and segmentation processes.
+These methods were applied to improve semiconductor device characterization and metrology.<span style="color:blue">Read more...</span>

 #tags: []